Skip to main content

 Test organization

 Tests live alongside the code they test.
 A file cache.go has its tests in cache_test.go in the same directory.
 For integration tests that require substantial setup or external dependencies, create an integration/ subdirectory when it improves clarity.
+Organize tests around guarantees, not implementation details.
+File names, test names, table cases, and helper names must help a reader answer which behavior is protected and why it matters.
 Bazel requires each test target to declare a size that determines its timeout and resource allocation.
-Unit tests should be small.
-Integration tests that spin up containers should be large.
+Unit tests must be small.
+Integration tests that spin up containers must be large.

 go_test(